 Our chocolate is made using the highest quality, sustainably-sourced cocoa beans.
 The availability of these beans is finite and each harvest unique.
 Sourced from amongst the top 5% of the world's cocoa we ensure the farmer gets a fair share.
 The natural goodness of the cocoa is retained by creating individual roasting profiles for each bean and its harvest.

-Tosier Chocolate using only three ingredients:
+Tosier Chocolate is made using only three ingredients

 70% single origin cocoa beanS